This lentil soup with veggies and hot dogs is a nutrient-dense, warming meal that's so filling and delicious and will feed a crowd on a budget!

 - 6 Tablespoons red wine vinegar

-- 2 Tablespoons sugar can also use honey
+- 2 Tablespoons sugar can also use maple syrup or honey instead

 - 1 Tablespoon tomato paste